markqvist/RNode_Firmware/README.md

 ## Latest Release

-The latest release, installable through `rnodeconf`, is version `1.78`.
+The latest release, installable through `rnodeconf`, is version `1.79`.
 This release brings the following changes:

 - Improves BLE on RAK4631
-- Adds graceful BLE disconnect on device sleep
-- Fixes intermittent packet corruption on RAK4631
+- Fixes a firmware provisioning bug on RAK4631
-- Fixes incorrect preamble calculation on SX1280
-- Improves CSMA parameters and P-curve
-- Updated console image to include latest packages

-You must have at least version `2.2.0` of `rnodeconf` installed to update the RNode Firmware to version `1.78`.
+You must have at least version `2.2.0` of `rnodeconf` installed to update the RNode Firmware to version `1.79`.
 Get it by updating the `rns` package to at least version `0.8.4`.

 ## A Self-Replicating System